COVID-19 and EMU Learn More >

 Program Features

-The Master of Arts in counseling program is a 60 semester hour CACREP-accredited Clinical Mental Health Counseling program designed for people with busy lives.
+The Graduate Counseling Program is a 60 semester hour CACREP-accredited Clinical Mental Health Counseling program designed for people with busy lives.
 Our students are working individuals who need to balance work or family while returning to school.
 Some commute from Roanoke, Winchester, Charlottesville and Washington D.C. to participate in our program’s cohort model and experiential training.

 The two-day back-to-back course schedule (usually Tuesday/Wednesday or Wednesday/Thursday) during the academic year was designed to accommodate even the busiest schedule.